How it works

 Content comes in → SUNGLASSES scans for known attack patterns → malicious instructions are stripped → clean content passes to your agent.
 Like UV-filtering sunglasses: you don’t notice they’re working, but they’re blocking what would hurt you.

-What it catches: Prompt injection in 13 languages, credential exfiltration, command injection, memory poisoning, social engineering, Unicode evasion, Base64-encoded attacks, homoglyph substitution, RTL obfuscation — 53 patterns across 12 categories.
+Prompt injection in 23 languages, credential exfiltration, command injection, memory poisoning, social engineering, Unicode evasion, Base64-encoded attacks, homoglyph substitution, RTL obfuscation — 1112 patterns across 65 categories (including 8 supply chain patterns added after scanning real malware).

-What it costs: $0.
+$0.
 Forever.
-AGPL-3.0.
+MIT license.
 Every line of code is open and auditable.

 Section VI